 4. Baking soda

-Onions can bring tears to your eyes as well as provide comfort from mosquito bites.
-The onion fluids that seep out of the newly sliced bulb might help to relieve the pain and aggravation of the bite.
+Onions can bring tears to your eyes and provide comfort from mosquito bites.
+The onion fluids that seep out of the newly sliced bulb might help relieve the bite’s pain and aggravation.

 Onions also have a natural antifungal function that can help you from becoming sick.

 Antihistamines counteract the body’s histamine response, as the name implies.
-An over-the-counter antihistamine like Benadryl won’t work right away, but it can help prevent histamines from connecting to receptors in your body, allowing your blood vessels to return to normal and the itching to subside.
+An over-the-counter antihistamine like Benadryl won’t work immediately.
+Still, it can help prevent histamines from connecting to receptors in your body, allowing your blood vessels to return to normal and the itching to subside.